Article by John Miller

 What is a Ligament?

-A ligament is a short band of tough, flexible tissue, made up of lots of individual fibres, which connect the bones of the body together.
+Ligaments are short bands of tough, flexible tissue, made up of lots of individual fibres, which connect the bones of the body together.
 Ligaments can be found connecting most of the bones in the body.
 The function of a ligament is to provide a passive limit to amount of movement between your bones.

 What is a Torn Ligament?